kubedb/cli/docs/guides/redis/clustering/overview.md

 - Your client writes to the master B.
 - The master B replies OK to your client.
-- The master B propagates the write to its slaves B1, B2, and B3.
+- The master B propagates the write to its replicas B1, B2, and B3.

-As you can see B does not wait for an acknowledge from B1, B2, B3 before replying to the client, since this would be a prohibitive latency penalty for Redis, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its slaves, one of the slaves (that did not receive the write) can be promoted to master, losing the write forever.
+As you can see B does not wait for an acknowledge from B1, B2, B3 before replying to the client, since this would be a prohibitive latency penalty for Redis, so if your client writes something, B acknowledges the write, but crashes before being able to send the write to its replicas, one of the replicas (that did not receive the write) can be promoted to master, losing the write forever.

 This is **very similar to what happens** with most databases that are configured to flush data to disk every second, so it is a scenario you are already able to reason about because of past experiences with traditional database systems not involving distributed systems.
 Similarly, you can improve consistency by forcing the database to flush data on disk before replying to the client, but this usually results in prohibitively low performance.
 That would be the equivalent of synchronous replication in the case of Redis Cluster.